Expensify/App/contributingGuides/KSv2.md

 ### Your Pull Requests

-After the issues section you will find a section that lists your created PRs:
+After the issues section you will find a section that lists the PRs you've created.

 <img src="https://user-images.githubusercontent.com/6829422/213875978-3df6bcd0-ee9a-472a-9a9f-6db70486bcf0.png" />